ordmoj/qrasp/README.md

 3. qc_sensehat_func.py
 Using SenseHat 8x8 display to show bar graph of 2 or 3 qubit Qiskit results dictionaries.

+### What you can do with this version...
+This version lets you run four different quantum scripts that demo superposition and entanglement with two and three qubits.

+You use the joystick to select the script to run:
+- Right: Two qubit Bell state (entanglement)
+- Left: Two qubit superposition
+- Down: Three qubit superposition
+- Up: Three qubit GHZ state (entanglement)

+The quantum circuits currently run on the 'qasm_simulator' backend.

+### Planned for the future
+- Use of the joystick 'button' to switch between simulator and hardware backend.
+- Snazzy 'quantum calculations running' animation on the 8x8 LED display while the simulation is running or while waiting for the hardware backend to return results.
+- Color gradients between the red and blue LEDs to indicate results with finer granularity than 1/8 or the bar.
+- More...

 ## Requirements

 These scripts were developed and tested with the following hard- and software: